Sebonack Golf Club is located in Southampton on Long Island, adjacent to National Golf Links of America, and Shinnecock Hills Golf Club.

-There are a few holes which have muddled personalities, but overall this is a magnificent course in a magnificent setting.
+There are a few holes with muddled personalities, but overall this is a quality course in a magnificent setting.

 - the short downhill par 3 first hole with Peconic Bay as a backdrop